siobhanlgorman/knits-and-pieces/TESTING.md

 ![](documentation/screenshots/shop-page.png)

-* As a shopper I want to be able to view individual products with all relevant details[#2](https://github.com/siobhanlgorman/knits-and-pieces/issues/2) so that I can select some to purchase
+* As a shopper I want to be able to view individual products with all relevant details so that I can select some to purchase [#2](https://github.com/siobhanlgorman/knits-and-pieces/issues/2)

 **Acceptance Criteria**: User can click on product image or text in Shop page to open full page detail **Testing Steps**: